oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Upon receiving an SD-JWT, the Holders and the Verifiers MUST ensure that

- * the issuer-signed JWT is valid, i.e., it is signed by the Issuer and the signature is valid, and
+ * the Issuer-signed JWT is valid, i.e., it is signed by the Issuer and the signature is valid, and
- * all Disclosures are correct, i.e., their digests are referenced in the issuer-signed JWT.
+ * all Disclosures are correct, i.e., their digests are referenced in the Issuer-signed JWT.

 The Holder and the Verifier perform the following (or equivalent) steps when receiving an SD-JWT:

- 1. Separate the SD-JWT into the issuer-signed JWT and the Disclosures (if any).
+ 1. Separate the SD-JWT into the Issuer-signed JWT and the Disclosures (if any).
- 2. Validate the issuer-signed JWT:
+ 2. Validate the Issuer-signed JWT:
     1. Ensure that a signing algorithm was used that was deemed secure for the application.
 Refer to [@RFC8725], Sections 3.1 and 3.2 for details.
 The `none` algorithm MUST NOT be accepted.
-    2. Validate the signature over the issuer-signed JWT.
+    2. Validate the signature over the Issuer-signed JWT.
     3. Validate the Issuer and that the signing key belongs to this Issuer.
-    4. Check that the issuer-signed JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT, and not selectively disclosed.
+    4. Check that the Issuer-signed JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT, and not selectively disclosed.
     5. Check that the `_sd_alg` claim value is understood and the hash algorithm is deemed secure.
  3. Process the Disclosures and embedded digests in the issuser-signed JWT as follows:
     1. For each Disclosure provided:
        1. Calculate the digest over the base64url-encoded string as described in (#hashing_disclosures).
-    2. (*) Identify all embedded digests in the issuer-signed JWT as follows:
+    2. (*) Identify all embedded digests in the Issuer-signed JWT as follows:
        1. Find all objects having an `_sd` key that refers to an array of strings.
        2. Find all array elements that are objects with one key, that key being `...` and referring to a string.
     3. (**) For each embedded digest found in the previous step: